Vilos92/pimpmyprose/README.md

 + A website where you can post a Prose, allowing the online community to Pimp it.
 Pimps can then be upvoted or downvoted.

 ## Current Activity
 + Restyle site
 	+ Notification list has a very strange color scheme
 	+ The list of Prose/Pimps should have alternating colors to distinguish them.
 The current layout of tables looks bland and uninviting
 	+ Have some kind of graphic on the index page to direct users towards posting a new Prose, looking at Pimps, or just registering
+	+ Items must be restyled in multiple places:
+		+ pimp_list_item
+		+ prose_list_item
+		+ pimp_notification_list
+		+ main.css
+			+ Remove old CSS for tables afterwords
+	+ On Prose page, Prose text should be in its own box

 + Upload alpha to Webfactional

 ## Haystack
 + manage.py reindex